jesse-wei/jesse-wei.github.io/_pages/teaching.md

       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
-            <p>I create and refine programming assignments.</p>
+            <p>I create and refine programming assignments and their autograders.</p>
             <p>I created Lab 4 (SAP programming) and the majority of the final project (BST implementation in MIPS assembly).</p>
             <p>I revamped Lab 3 (ALU implementation).
 The ALU now has a 5-bit control table and computes flags, whereas it previously had a 2-bit control table.</p>
-            <p>I refine existing programming assignments.
-In particular, I incorporated several improvements, including usage of Digital's Tunnel and Splitter/Merger components and multi-bit capabilities.
-I also incorporated MIPS macros.</p>
+            <p>I incorporated several improvements to the assignments, including usage of <a href="https://github.com/hneemann/Digital">Digital</a>'s Tunnel and Splitter/Merger components and multi-bit capabilities.
+I also incorporated MIPS <a href="https://courses.missouristate.edu/kenvollmar/mars/help/MacrosHelp.html">macros</a>.</p>
           </div>
         </div>
       </li>
       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
-            I write and maintain autograder code for programming assignments.
             I refactored existing autograder code to be more modular and extensible and provide better feedback to students.
           </div>
         </div>
       </li>